Does suffering from OCD mean I am becoming crazy?

 Does this mean I’m going crazy?

 No it does not.
-What can happen though is that when we’re suffering from a heightened state of anxiety and we don’t intervene, this anxiety can develop into a psychosis.
-Psychosis can also be treated and cured, and we’ve treated many clients in IPITIA with psychosis, but treatment usually takes longer.
+What can happen though is that when we’re suffering from a heightened state of anxiety and we don’t intervene, this anxiety can become more and more serious.

 You have to think of the symptoms of anxiety as an alarm bell that rings louder every time.
 If we ignore the alarm bells in the end the symptoms will get worse and worse.
 This is not different from having a sprained ankle and walking anyways.
 It does not mean that I will become crazy (or break my leg to stick with the metaphor) but it does mean that I’m not paying the necessary attention to what is happening to me.